 2017 Job Killers

-The California Chamber of Commerce has identified six job killer bills that would have a negative impact on California’s economy if they become law.
-CalChamber will release the full list of job killer bills in the spring.
+The California Chamber of Commerce has identified the 23 bills below as job killers that would have a negative impact on California’s economy if they become law.

 Sample letters to legislators are available at www.calchambervotes.com.

 The list of 2017 job killer bills follows: